-An NNPFA SEI message contains the nnpfa_target_id syntax element, which is an identifying number that may be used to identify the post-processing filter that the NNPFA SEI message concerns.
+An NNPFA SEI message contains the nnpfa_target_id syntax element, which is an identifying number that may be used to identify the post-processing filter that the NNPFA SEI message concerns, and the nnpfa_target_base_flag syntax element, which indicates whether the applicable post-processing filter is an update to the base post-processing filter or the base post-processing filter itself.

-An NNPFA SEI message indicates that the applicable post-processing filter with nnpfc_id equal to nnpfa_target_id may be used to filter the picture containing the NNPFA SEI message.
+An NNPFA SEI message, when included in a bitstream, indicates that the applicable post-processing filter with nnpfc_id equal to nnpfa_target_id may be used to filter the pictures in the persistency scope of the NNPFA SEI message.

+An NNPFA sample group indicates which samples of a track contain NNPFA SEI messages.
+[Ed.
+(MH): It is an open question whether an NNPFA sample group may or shall be present when samples contain NNPFA SEI messages.]

-Instances of the SampleToGroupBox for the NNPFA sample group shall not include grouping_type_parameter.
+The SampleToGroupBox for the NNPFA sample group shall include grouping_type_parameter.
+The grouping_type_parameter field is specified for the NNPFA sample group as follows:

+{ unsigned int(1) reserved; unsigned int(31) filter_id; }

+filter_id indicates that the sample mapped by this SampleToGroupBox contains an NNPFA SEI message that has nnpfa_target_id equal to filter_id.

-When a track contains an NNPFA sample group, no NNPFA SEI messages shall be present within the samples of the track.
+When a track contains NNPFA sample group(s), the track shall also contain NNPFC sample group(s).

-When a reader supports the NNPFA sample group, it shall perform the following implicit insertion of prefix SEI NAL units as a part of the bitstream reconstruction:

-— When a sample is mapped to at least one NnpfaSeiEntry, the sample implicitly contains a prefix SEI NAL unit for each layer contained in the track, and the prefix SEI NAL unit contains the NNPFA SEI message from the NnpfaSeiEntry.

 When a reader processes an NNPFA sample group, it shall also process the NNPFC sample groups of the same track.
 When a VVC track has an associated VVC non-VCL track that contains an NNPFA sample group, no NNPFA SEI messages shall be present within the samples of the VVC track.

-When an NNPFC sample group is an essential sample group and an NNPFA sample group is present in the same track, the NNPFA sample group shall be an essential sample group and the 'esgh' sample group shall list 'nfcs' and 'nfas' in subsequent entries of the sample_group_description_type array.

-11.4.23.2 Syntax
+4.17.2 Syntax

-aligned(8) class NnpfaSeiEntry() extends VisualSampleGroupEntry('nfas') { do { unsigned int(8) nnpfa_sei_len; if (nnpfa_sei_len > 0) unsigned int(8) nnpfa_sei_data_byte[nnpfa_sei_len];
+aligned(8) class NnpfaSeiSampleGroupEntry() extends SampleToMetadataItemEntry('nfas') { }

-} while (nnpfa_sei_len > 0) }

-11.4.23.3 Semantics
+4.17.3 Semantics

-nnpfa_sei_len greater than 0 is the number of bytes in the following byte array nnpfa_sei_data_byte[nnpfa_sei_len].
-At least the first instance of nnpfa_sei_len shall be greater than 0. nnpfa_sei_len equal to 0 specifies that no further byte arrays follow in this NnpfaSeiEntry.

-nnpfa_sei_data_byte[nnpfa_sei_len] is a byte array that shall contain exactly one complete NNPFA SEI message as specified in ISO/IEC 23002-7.
+meta_box_handler_type, num_items, and item_id[i] have the same semantics as the respective syntax elements in SampleToMetadataItemEntry. num_items shall be equal to 0, 1, or 2.
+When num_items is equal to 1 or 2, the item with item_ID equal to item_id[0] shall have item_type equal to 'nnr1' specified in subclause 4.16.4 and shall represent the base post-processing filter.
+When num_items is equal to 2, the item with item_ID equal to item_id[1] shall have item_type equal to 'nnr1' specified in subclause 4.16.4 and shall represent the filter update applying to the associated NNPFA SEI message.

 In subclause 11.6.2, add the following paragraph just before the paragraph starting with "A time-aligned sample":

 When an essential sample group is present in a VVC non-VCL track and the reader does not recognize the sample group, the reader shall ignore and skip the VVC non-VCL track in the process of reconstructing an access unit.

-Add the following to Bibliography:

-ISO/IEC 15938-17, Information technology — Multimedia content description interface — Part 17: Compression of neural networks for multimedia content description and analysis